m-sorokina/FoldersSynchronizationApp/FoldersSynchronisation/Project.md

 	e. remove file - done
 1. Create a method for synchronization with nested folders (folders and subfolders with files) - done
 1. Create a test project with unit tests for the methods
-1. Add additional arguments validation: 1,2,3,4 from questions validation section
+1. Add additional arguments validation: 1,2,3,4 from questions validation section - done
-1. Add configuration file for the application (e.g. appsettings.json) to store default values for the parameters
 1. Add additional argument for log level changing - done
 ____________________________________________________________________________________________
 **Questions:**
 General
 1. How the program should be ended?
 (Ctrl+C, close the console window, etc.)
+1. Should a configuration file for the application to store default values for the parameters be created?

 Validation arguments
-1. If replica folder is defined as a source folder, should the program stop?
+1. If replica folder is defined as a source folder, should the program stop? - added
-1. If replica folder is defined as subfolder of the source folder, should the program stop?
+1. If replica folder is defined as subfolder of the source folder, should the program stop? -  added
-1. If the source folder is defined as a subfolder of the replica folder, should the program stop?
+1. If the source folder is defined as a subfolder of the replica folder, should the program stop? - added
-1. The same question about log file - can it be a part of replica/source folder?
+1. The same question about log file - can it be a part of replica/source folder? - added
 1. The synchronization interval should be checked not less than some time and not more than some time? (e.g. 1 second and 1 hour) - should be described in readme

 Synchronization